Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Symptoms of IgA deficiency
+Symptoms of IgA Deficiency

-In many patients, the disease is asymptomatic; in others, recurrent infections of the paranasal and lung, diarrhea, allergic conditions or autoimmune disorders (eg celiac disease or inflammatory bowel disease, SLE, chronic active hepatitis) are noted.
-After the introduction of IgA or immunoglobulin, anti-1gA antibodies can form; anaphylactic reactions to IVIG or other preparations containing IgA may also occur.
+Many patients are asymptomatic; others have recurrent sinus and lung infections, diarrhea, allergic conditions, or autoimmune disorders (eg, celiac disease or inflammatory bowel disease, systemic lupus erythematosus, chronic active hepatitis).
+Anti-1gA antibodies may develop after administration of IgA or immunoglobulin; anaphylactic reactions to IVIG or other IgA-containing products may also occur.

 Prognosis and treatment of IgA deficiency